ciubiadi/My-Learning-Journey/README.md

 ### What I have learned
 In this project I practiced :
 * state management with Context API : I did manage the state of the cart globally via Context API.
-In the contet I stored the items, the total amount of the cart and the 3 type of actions ( item addition, deletion and cart clearing).
+In the context I stored the items, the total amount of the cart and the 3 type of actions ( item addition, deletion and cart clearing).
 * handling modals properly with ReactDOM.createPortal and rendering the modal content conditionally : The modal shows different content depending on the form submission states.
 * fetching and submitting data to the **firebase database** ( https://food-order-app-5060a-default-rtdb.europe-west1.firebasedatabase.app/orders.json )
 * Building UI reusable components for Form, Input, Modal, Card and others.